When it comes to sound, I’m a thrillseeker.

 How can you write a better song than (I’ve Been) Searchin’ So Long?
-That track, with its huge buildup of strings and wall to wall big band brass just KILLS.
+That track, with its huge buildup of strings and wall to wall brass, just KILLS.
 It’ll send shivers up your spine at the live music levels we were trying to play it at.
-It actually has some real dynamics built into the mix, which is not something pop songs are supposed to have.
+It actually has some real dynamics built into the mix, which is not something pop songs are even supposed to have.

 But sometimes they do; the best copies are proof that that kind of sound is actually on the master tape.
-Not many audiophiles besides the crew here at Better Records will ever get the chance to hear it sound as powerful.
+Not many audiophiles (besides the listening panel here at Better Records) will ever get the chance to hear it sound as powerful as we heard it that day.
+I built a stereo system dedicated to playing records like Chicago VII.
 It was a thrill all right.

 The above commentary was prompted by Ed’s letter about the Hot Stamper pressing he had recently bought.